RishalAggarwal/Matlab_IVIVC/README.md

 1-exp(-a*x)
 ```

 The estimated value of 'a' will be the absorption rate constant.
-The absorption and elimination rate constant can be used to simulate a curve using the simbiology and simbiology model app in a similar manner as shown in the video [here](https://www.mathworks.com/videos/simulating-a-model-in-simbiology-117245.html).
+The dose, absorption rate constant and elimination rate constant can be used to simulate a curve using the simbiology and simbiology model app in a similar manner as shown in the video [here](https://www.mathworks.com/videos/simulating-a-model-in-simbiology-117245.html).